 Understand Your Risk

 The most important thing for young investors to remember is that they are very risk tolerant.
-This past year when the Brexit decision was announced, a few friends called me to ask what happened with their 401(k)s and if they should pull their money out.
+A few friends asked me what happened with their 401(k)s and if they should pull their money out.
 If you’re in your 20s, that answer will nearly always be no. The markets have shown throughout history that the economy will bounce back, even in the darkest of times.
 Your portfolio may show more losses now, but if you’re patient it will come back around.

 If you’re still uneasy about getting involved in some of the more riskier investments, like real estate for example, that’s ok; there are options for you.
 Treasury bonds will appreciate over time, and you stand nearly no risk of losing money from them.
 The only reason these might lose value is if the interest rates don’t rise but inflation does, and those things can’t happen long-term or the economy as we know it wouldn’t work.
 These are also safe options because you can cash them in at a bank even if they haven’t matured and gained value.